B.A.; M.A.(University of Delhi);

-Parul Bhandari is a sociologist with research interests in the study of social class (middle class and elites), social meanings of money, family, marriage, gender, and the modern.
-She completed her PhD from the University of Cambridge, UK, after which she was a Post-doctoral fellow at the Centre de Sciences Humaines (New Delhi).
-Until recently, she was a Visiting Scholar at St. Edmund’s College and the Centre of South Asian Studies, University of Cambridge, UK.
-She has also held Guest Faculty positions at the Indian Institute of Technology, (IIT) Delhi, and Department of Sociology, Delhi School of Economics.
+She completed her PhD from the Department of Sociology, University of Cambridge, UK, on a Cambridge Commonwealth Trust scholarship.
+Thereafter, she held a Post-doctoral Fellowship at the Centre de Sciences Humaines (Centre for Social Sciences and Humanities, New Delhi), the South Asia research centre for the French National Centre for Scientific Research (CNRS).
+She was also a Visiting Scholar at St. Edmund’s College and the Centre of South Asian Studies, University of Cambridge, UK, and has held Guest Faculty positions at the Indian Institute of Technology, (IIT) Delhi, and the Department of Sociology, Delhi School of Economics, University of Delhi.

 MA, Department of Sociology, Delhi School of Economics, University of Delhi, 2008.

 “An Absent or Present Family?
 Tracing Bollywood Films from the Turn of the Century” in Nadja-Christina Schneider and Fritzi-Marie Titzmann (ed) Family Norms and Images in Transition: Contemporary Negotiations of Reproductive Labour, Love and Relationships in India (Nomos: Baden- Baden).

 “The Secret Lives of Money: Locating Elite Women of India.”
 2019.
 Jodhka and Naudet (ed) Mapping the Elite: Power, Privilege and Inequality in Contemporary India.
 Oxford University Press.
 Pp 274-300.

 “Makings of Modern Marriage: Choice, Family, and the Matchmakers.”
 2018.
 Leïla Choukroune and Parul Bhandari (ed) Exploring Indian Modernities: Ideas and Practices.
 Springer.
 Pp 131-150